Zedomas/Zedomas.github.io/README.md

 This is Blackjack made using deckofcardsapi.com.

-DeckofcardsApi.com is a api that you can request a unique deck and manipulate it to do whatever you can do with cards.
+DeckofcardsApi.com is an api that can generate a unique deck and manipulate it to do whatever you can do with cards.

 ## What does it do?